The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Methods

-{We use a Bayesian modelling approach to measure the locations and contrasts of PDS 70 b and c, as well as our model disk parameters.
-We estimate our model posterior using dynamic nested sampling \citep{dyn2018}, with \texttt{dynesty} \citep{2020MNRAS.493.3132S,sergey_koposov_2023_7600689}.} We use uniform priors on the contrasts of both planets, between 0 and 10 $\Delta$mag.
-We also use uniform priors on the locations of PDS 70 b and c and then we test this result against a model that uses {tightly constrained} Gaussian priors, henceforth referred to as GRAVITY priors, based on the planets predicted locations from \cite{2021AJ....161..148W}, made using VLTI/GRAVITY astrometry.
-The planet location priors are given in Table \ref{tab:comp_fit_par}, in Appendix \ref{sec:desc_of_geo}.
-We use priors on the the disk geometry from \cite{kep1} and \cite{kep2}, that are described in Appendix \ref{sec:desc_of_geo}.
+{We use a Bayesian modelling approach to measure the locations and contrasts of PDS 70 b and c, as well as our disk model parameters.
+We estimate our model posterior using dynamic nested sampling \citep{dyn2018}, with \texttt{dynesty} \citep{2020MNRAS.493.3132S,sergey_koposov_2023_7600689}.} {We use uniform priors on the contrasts, separations and position angles of both planets.
+Our contrast prior ranges from 0 to 10 magnitudes.
+Our location priors for PDS 70 b are from 100-250 mas in separation and 70-160 degrees in position angle.
+Similarly, for the position of PDS 70 c, we use a range of 100-250 mas in separation and 230-320 degrees in position angle.} We use priors on the the disk geometry from \cite{kep1} and \cite{kep2}, that are described in Appendix \ref{sec:desc_of_geo}. {To account for an unknown level of miscalibration seen in the squared visibilities, which is also present in the log-closure amplitudes, we include a systematic uncertainty, $\sigma_{a,sys}$, term in our model, added in quadrature with the statistical uncertainty, that is recovered along with our star plus disk plus planet model parameters. }